Policy Best Practices

 What is a policy?

 A policy is a high-level statement document that defines “what” must happen.
-Policies are the rules, the laws to be followed, and they serve as the foundation of any process.
+Policies are the rules or laws to be followed, and they serve as the foundation of any process.
 Policies must be formally reviewed and approved at least once a year.

 What is an IT policy?

-An IT policy is an organization’s documentation of intent as it relates to the security, confidentiality, and integrity of its various processes, such as Human Resources, Procurement, Change Management, etc. The objectives within a policy are pretty high-level and are designed to be met by the whole organization.
+An IT policy is an organization’s documentation of intent as it relates to the security, confidentiality, and integrity of its various processes, such as Human Resources, Procurement, Change Management, etc. A policy has high-level objectives that are designed to be met by the whole organization.
 It clearly defines modes of conduct, reflects the organization’s values, and determines the cultural structure of your organization.

 Why are policies important?